-The League of California Cities® is soliciting session proposals for this premiere educational event for fire chiefs and staff, being held at the Hyatt Regency San Francisco, December 12 - 13, 2018.
+The League of California Cities is soliciting session proposals for the 2021 Fire Chiefs Leadership Seminar that will be held in Universal City, December 8 - 9.
 We encourage you to take advantage of this exciting opportunity to share your ideas, knowledge and expertise with this important audience!

 Take a few minutes to review these tips for successful proposals

 Over ninty-five percent of each year's conference programming comes directly from the open call for proposals.
 Sessions may be scheduled as a general session or concurrent session at Cal Citie’s discretion.
 Select one of the available formats listed below that best fits your topic and desired outcomes or propose an alternative session format.

 This format permits approximately 45 - 60 minutes of an engaging presentation by a single speaker.
 Depending on time restrictions, the presentation may be followed by approximately 15 minutes of questions and answers with the audience or a moderator.

 Panels consist of a moderator and a maximum of three speakers who participate in a 60-minute engaging presentation and discussion followed by approximately 15 minutes of questions and answers.

 Fifteen (15) minute bursts of information on one topic by one speaker followed by five (5) minutes of questions & answers.
 Typically, these engaging presentations are based on focused projects or personal experience.

 An interactive conversation with attendees on the selected topic.
 A facilitator may offer a maximum of a 10-minute presentation on which the issue/concern is framed for the attendees and then guide the discussion with prepared questions.
 At the conclusion of the discussion, the facilitator will spend some time summarizing key findings, suggestions, and points.
 In total, this session is scheduled for 75 minutes.